Subtotal | $0.00 |

-One third of our global screen time is spent watching videos.
+One-third of our screen time worldwide is spent watching videos.
 People retain information much better from a video than from a text with still images.
-A majority of executives prefer acquiring information via video rather than through reading text.
+A majority of executives prefer acquiring information via video rather than through reading text, and this means they prefer to share high-quality videos.

 At this point in time, anybody communicating online needs to consider a video strategy.
 There is simply no better way to build audience engagement.

-Whether you are a small business looking to use video messaging to promote your products and services or a content producer whose videos are the end product, you have to choose the hosting platform that is right for you.
+Whether you are a small business looking to use video messaging to promote your products and services or a content producer whose videos are the end product, you have to choose the video hosting platform that’s right for you.

 In this article, we will look at what video hosting is and what makes it different from regular hosting.
 We will break down the pros and cons of free video-sharing solutions and professional video-hosting providers.
 Then we will look at tools you can use to do it all yourself.